joshualambert/info/constitution.md

 an be changed (including this constitution).
 No exceptions.

 ### 1.6
 All voting will be done via Google Docs.
-After the vote is over the data will be downlaoded to an open document format where it will then be hosted along with a copy of the original questions [here](https://github.com/democracy-project/vote-data).
+After the vote is over the data will be downloaded to an open document format where it will then be hosted along with a copy of the original questions [here](https://github.com/democracy-project/vote-data).

 ### 1.7
-Porpositions with more than one outcome will use the AV system.
+Propositions with more than one outcome will use the AV system.

 ## 2.0 - Voters